mlfreeman2/ConferencePresentations/README.md

 Also, this code will probably not be updated unless I use it in future Innovate talks.
 The code for 2012 builds on the code for 2011, which builds on the code for 2010.

+###IBM Interconnect 2017
+####HDT-4470

+*Automating Automation, Cheaply*

+>My efforts to design and build a self-service automation lab and VM system on the cheap, heavily inspired by cloud providers.

+>There's no code with this one.

 ###IBM Innovate 2013
 ####QM-1845